7 Trends in Learning Technologies From #FocusOnLearn

 AUGUST 27, 2010

 This video from TED demonstrates new technology being developed where a human can interact with devices to control objects simply by thinking about them.
-On the one hand, a very exciting development, especially when it comes to supporting children with physical disabilities.
+Tags: apps augmented reality digital culture mobilelearning mlearning On the one hand, a very exciting development, especially when it comes to supporting children with physical disabilities.
 On the other, I can’t help to feel how much this resembles the dystopian societies described in science fiction – in this case, the movie The Matrix.
-Tags: apps augmented reality digital culture mobilelearning mlearning
+Take the red pill if you dare and watch what could be the future of learning.

 These are the Worlds 1st iBeacon Schools